flxst/gpt-sw3-tokenizer/README.md

 - the vocabulary (`tokenizer_vocab.json`) and merge (`tokenizer_merge.txt`) files
 - the data you used to train the tokenizer (in `data`)

-and use it together with Megatron-LM's Data Preprocessing tool (`tools/preprocess_data.py`)
+and use it together with Megatron-LM's data preprocessing tool (`tools/preprocess_data.py`)